Prediabetes is one of the fastest growing health issues, and the scary thing is that most people don’t realize they have it.

 Before we get into the details of treating prediabetes, let’s understand exactly what it is…

 What is Prediabetes?

-Prediabetes is when your blood sugar levels are higher than normal, but not yet high enough to be classified as type 2 diabetes.
+Prediabetes is when the blood sugar levels are higher than normal, but not yet high enough to be classified as type 2 diabetes.
 If prediabetes is not treated, it can easily become type 2 diabetes within 10 years or even less.
 If you suffer from prediabetes, the long-term effects of diabetes — like heart and circulatory system damage — may already have started.

 Luckily there is some good news!
-Prediabetes may actually pose the opportunity for you to improve your overall health, and with the right steps you can prevent prediabetes from turning into type 2 diabetes.
+Prediabetes may actually pose the opportunity for you to improve your overall health, and with the right steps, you can prevent prediabetes from turning into type 2 diabetes.

-By means of healthy lifestyle changes you may be able to bring your blood sugar level back to normal.
+By means of healthy lifestyle changes, you may be able to bring your blood sugar level back to normal.
 Such healthy lifestyle changes include eating healthy foods, upping your exercise routine, and maintaining a healthy weight.